Harness the power of your voice

 Criticism is proof that you are doing something courageous.
 You are standing up, sharing ideas, and making people think.
 That’s powerful.
 And yes, it takes guts.

 So, don’t shrink.
 Don’t hide.
 Speak with boldness.
 Because the only way to avoid criticism is to stay silent—and silence has never made a difference in this world.
+So with the little tools for handling criticisms and negative judgment, go out and make your voice heard.